lindiap/tractor-field-operations-dataset/README.md

 ## 🧪 Anomaly Injection Workflow

-Synthetic anomalies were generated through a **multi-agent pipeline of LLMs**.
-Each agent contributes to designing, validating, and applying anomalies to the dataset, resulting in realistic augmented data for benchmarking.
+Synthetic anomalies were generated through an **LLM-driven agentic workflow**.
+Multiple agents—a tractor technician, an anomaly validator, and a Python programmer—collaborate in this process, each responsible for designing, validating, and applying anomalies to the dataset.
+The result is a set of benchmarking datasets augmented with realistic anomalies.

 The workflow proceeds as follows: